UlfBj/hierarchical_information_model/docs-gen/content/configuration_rule_set/basics.md

 possible also multiple `public` URLs to renditions of the tree in different formats such as YAML, JSON, etc.

 The creation of a HIM configuration file is the responsibility of the  "manager" of the HIM server.
+Usage of a HIM configuration file is optional, but it is recommended in scenarios where the server manages more than one tree.

 ## Configuration node types